Wolfgang Van Halen: Van Halen

 In late 2006, in an interview with Guitar World, Eddie Van Halen confirmed that his son would replace Michael Anthony as Van Halen's bassist.
 Wolfgang first toured with Van Halen in his new capacity in 2007.
+Eddie took Wolfgang out of school for the tour, with Wolfgang missing 11th grade, but he put plans for a new album on hold so that Wolfgang could graduate.
 In August 2010, Van Halen announced that they would record a new album, with Wolfgang playing bass.

 In early 2008, Van Halen appeared on the cover of the April issue of Guitar World with his father, in the magazine's first father-son issue.

 He recorded his only studio album with Van Halen, A Different Kind of Truth, in 2011.
 The album was released on February 7, 2012.

+Wolfgang Van Halen appears as the bassist for Van Halen in Guitar Hero: Van Halen, replacing Michael Anthony even in the band's past incarnation.

+Wolfgang remained in Van Halen until 2020, when the band disbanded following his father's death.

 Tremonti

 On September 10, 2012, Alter Bridge and Creed guitarist Mark Tremonti announced that Van Halen would be filling in for Brian Marshall as bassist for the first tour of Tremonti's eponymous band.
 Tremonti's first album, All I Was, was released on July 17 of that year.
-Van Halen became an official member of Tremonti in 2013, replacing previous bassist Brian Marshall.
+Wolfgang became an official member of Tremonti in 2013, replacing previous bassist Brian Marshall.
 He appears on the band's 2015 studio album Cauterize and its 2016 follow-up Dust.

 Clint Lowery

-Sevendust guitarist Clint Lowery revealed in a June 2019 tweet on Twitter that Wolfgang would play on his solo debut. "[Wolfgang] will be playing drums, maybe some bass," he says.
+Sevendust guitarist Clint Lowery revealed in a June 2019 tweet on Twitter that Van Halen would play on his solo debut. "[Wolfgang] will be playing drums, maybe some bass," he says.
 "I'll do the rest.
 Just not good enough on the kit myself to pull it off in [the] studio."

-Mammoth WVH
+Mammoth

-In 2021, Wolfgang released his debut album Mammoth WVH under the same name.
-The LP showcased his talents as a songwriter and musician with the artist writing every song and playing every instrument on the studio album.
+In 2021, Van Halen released his debut album Mammoth WVH under the same name.
+The LP showcased his talents as a songwriter and musician with Van Halen writing every song and playing every instrument on the studio album.
 After the album's release, Mammoth WVH began touring, with Frank Sidoris, Jon Jourdan, Ronnie Ficarro, and Garrett Whitlock rounding out the touring lineup.
+The band's name would later be shortened to simply Mammoth.

+In 2023, Van Halen was one of the guitarists in "I'm Just Ken", recorded for the Barbie soundtrack.
+He would later appear in the song's live performance during the 96th Academy Awards.